cluster-apps-on-docker/overview/README.md

-# Cluster Apps on Docker Overview
+# Cluster Apps on Docker

 > Your entry point to learn parallel computing on distributed systems from the comfort of your machine.